 For this reason, actuaries are essential to the insurance industry.
 Actuaries help design insurance policies, pension plans, and other financial strategies.
 Specifically, they investigate financial questions like the level of pension contributions required to allow for a comfortable retirement.
 Actuaries also recommend investment strategies an organization or pension fund should undertake in order to maximize the return on investments using their broad knowledge of statistics, finance, and business.

-Like any other professional career, you need an education to get there, but there are actually numerous pathways you can take to become an actuary.
+Like any other professional career, you need an education to get there, but employers typically care more about your industry certifications than your specific field of study.

 1. Earn an Undergraduate Degree

-The most direct educational path is a three-year undergraduate actuarial science degree.
-Another typical approach is to complete a three or four-year bachelor’s degree in economics or commerce.
-Prospective actuaries can also choose seemingly unrelated majors like engineering or art as employers care more about completed exams rather than degree major.
+The most direct educational path is an undergraduate actuarial science degree.
+Another common approach is to complete a bachelor’s degree in finance, economics, or commerce.
+Prospective actuaries can also choose seemingly unrelated majors like engineering or art, as employers put more emphasis on completed certification exams.

 2. Complete Additional Courses (If Necessary)